-While this degree is aligned with the role of master teachers, curriculum administrators and instructional coordinators in the profession of K-12 education, it is designed to address the philosophy, processes and technical skills to design and implement program needs of a wide variety of learning institutions.
-Early childhood education administrators and teachers, institutions of higher education faculty. staff in private learning organizations, instructors of professional development or community-based workshops, and team managers for business operations would find this degree beneficial.
+While the degree is aligned with the role of master teachers, curriculum administrators, and instructional coordinators in the profession of K-12 education, it is designed to address the philosophy, process and technical skills to design and implement program needs to a wide variety of learning institutions and organizations.
+Early childhood education administrators and teachers, coaches, higher education faculty, staff in private learning organizations, instructors of professional development or community-based workshops, team managers for business operations, and professionals looking to advance as leaders and change agents would find this degree beneficial.